Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist of useful tools, procedures, products...).

+THESIS: All things internet, internet of programmable money are formed using:
+1. Time epochs created by oscillating quartz crystal based silicon chips
+2. Syntax used / not used as programming instructions during epoch time cycle

+Use Case: Gross Domestic Product GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy

-FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast protocols.
+GIVEN / FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast protocols.
 Programmable money’s improvements are in cryptography.

-Use Case: Gross Domestic Product GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy
+Blockchains are formed by unicast, multicast,anycast and workflow filters.
+Programmable money’s improvements are in cryptography.
+Internet 3.0 and the new web will be based on the original structure described by Stanford University.
+There are no packets, frames, blocks, Satoshi's traversing the net, stored in a blockchain cube.

+INTERNET BUILDING BLOCKS: Time epochs / syntax are the two main internet, internet of money building blocks in coding the Artificial Intelligence A.I. powered economic system of systems / Earth Intelligence Network EIN / Web 3.0 and the programmable economy in terms of temporal consistency, interoperability, and consensus.

+There is no such thing as no “layers”, “bots”, “motes”, “packets”, “frames”, “Satoshi’s” traversing the internet, net of #money forming “blocks” on a “blockchain” that stores “tokens” in a cube with height, width, volume.
+All ignore SCOTUS Alice 2014 ruling “claims may not direct towards abstract ideas”

+Programmable #money / #economy… gold, #Bitcoin as “digital gold” — fool’s #gold?
+How will programmable money for the programmable economy be coded?
+A one world #currency needs a stochastically harmonized, synchronized Universal Time Zone UTZ / event bus

+Cryptocurrency units of value events, transactions non-repudiation at any time – space, place in the future will be expected required and will be derived from a physical (photonic) light process.
+Physical is the opposite of abstract in light of SCOTUS Alice 2014 ruling #cryptocurrencies

 What is your solution framework based on EXISTING systems, code, best practice?
 Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 2003

-Q: What's your vote for a one world currency for a one world government: 1.
-IMF's SDR basket 2.
-NESERA's QFS Las Vegas
-3. Department of Commerce - Treasury - NIST QRNB at Boulder Colorado (Stephen King's The Stand's Free Zone) ? ﻿#IMF﻿ ﻿#NESERA﻿ ﻿#NIST﻿

 We have a clear and present opportunity to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among a federated, distributed system of systems supporting a distributed, equitable, Eco-sustainable, and programmable global Economic framework.